deadlydog/deadlydog.github.io/_posts/2024-06-01-Common-Run-commands-to-access-various-Windows-settings-and-apps.md

 I hope you find this list of commands useful.
 If you have any other commands that you find valuable, please share them in the comments below and I might add them to this list.
+I intend to keep this list updated as I discover more useful commands.

+If you liked this post, you might also like my [Handy Windows Command Prompt commands post](https://blog.danskingdom.com/Handy-Windows-Command-Prompt-commands/).

 Happy running!